 The Bottom Line:

-Stop overeating sugar!!!!
-No one expects you to never have a binge day, but there are ways to satisfy your sugar craving without eating all the refined crap!
+Stop overeating sugar!!
+No one expects you to never have a binge day, but there are ways to satisfy your sweet tooth!
 The USDA recommends you consume roughly 1-2 cups of fruit a day!
 AND the sugar in fruit doesn’t count towards the 6 teaspoons of refined sugar that you are able to eat a day.
 At the end of the day, sugar is sugar.
 We recommend you cut the chocolate in half and add some fruit.
 Trust us, you will feel better!